Government Budget Updates: Role of Change Management in BAU Payroll

 Change is a constant in the world of payroll, even after a new system is implemented.
 Effective change management is crucial not only during the initial transition but also in the ongoing Business As Usual (BAU) stage.

 This two-part series will highlight the importance of change management during BAU of payroll.
 In this blog, we will discuss the impact of change management on payroll compliance.
 External factors like government budget releases can significantly impact payroll processes.
-To ensure accurate payroll calculations and avoid compliance issues, change management must ensure organizations stay updated on regulatory changes and adapt their payroll systems accordingly
+To ensure accurate payroll calculations and avoid compliance issues, change management must ensure organizations stay updated on regulatory changes and adapt their payroll systems accordingly, regardless of whether they operate an in-house payroll function or use global payroll software across multiple regions.

 External changes - Compliance